 While not everything can be done through telemedicine, and traditional healthcare organizations will always exist, telehealth is looking at a very bright future.

 How Transcription Services Benefit Telemedicine

 The job role of a healthcare provider is to oversee and treat patients.
 Did you know most healthcare providers spend hours per week transcribing and typing their patient’s medical files?
-As they are busy enough, outsourcing transcription work to a transcription company can benefit healthcare providers immensely.
+As they are busy enough, outsourcing transcription work to a freelancer or, more appropriately, a transcription company can benefit healthcare providers immensely.
 Here are a few top benefits: